shindetej/revisiting-language-concepts/Notes/02-Spring Beans.md

     10. DisposableBean - destroy():
 - Lifecycle Steps for rect2 Bean:
     1. Constructor Injection:
-    2. All other steps from 3 to 10 as it is
+    2. All other steps from 3 to 10 as above

 ---